SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 The Disabled Veterans' Outreach Program (DVOP) is a part of VETS that aims to place disabled veterans in jobs they can perform despite any injuries and disabilities they suffered during military service.
 These types of disability-specific programs are typically stationed at state employment offices, medical centers, military installations and veterans' affairs outreach centers.

 Working with the Department of Veterans Affairs, the Department of Defense and other veteran organizations, DVOP specialists help train veterans and find them appropriate jobs.
-The DVOP provides grant funds for these state's employment services, which currently allow for 1,400 DVOP specialists nationwide.
+The DVOP provides grant funds for these state's employment services.

 Local Veterans Employment